-If you invite someone out to eat in French, this little word inviter has some built-in rules.
+If you invite someone out to eat in France, this little word inviter has some built-in rules.
 On the surface, it means to invite.
-But it’s telling the person a bit more.

 Next time you’re having a conversation with someone in French and one of these words below comes up, use the shortened form.
 Here are French words you can shorten.

 French words can sometimes sound the same but be sure to know the difference with Provence vs. province.
 They’re very different!